pubkey/rxdb/docs-src/replication.md

       B1---C2---D      fork/client state
 ```

 The default conflict handler will always drop the fork state and use the master state.
-This ensures that clients that are offline for a very long time, do not accidentially overwrite other peoples changes when they go online again.
+This ensures that clients that are offline for a very long time, do not accidentally overwrite other peoples changes when they go online again.
 You can specify a custom conflict handler by setting the property `conflictHandler` when calling `addCollection()`.